timothyas/sparc/README.md

 >> ./sparc -f ../data/facebook_combined.txt -c 4 -p 2

 This will run the facebook data with 4 levels of coarsening on 2 threads.
 The data directory contains more test cases.
+Note that VinFile.dat in src/ directory should contain information for the teleportation vector for each dataset.
+The default is for the facebook data; to change it do the DBLP data, simply run `cp VinFileUniformDBLP.dat VinFile.dat` for example.

 To build the code on Stampede 2, first load the gcc, mkl, and boost modules.